Iwuh/elec-coen-390-f2022-project/README.md

 # BiblioBuddy

+Term project for ELEC 390 (Electrical Engineering Product Design Project) / COEN 390 (Computer Engineering Product Design Project)

-ELEC/COEN 390 Project, Concordia University, Fall 2022
+Concordia University, Fall 2022

 ## What is it?
 BiblioBuddy is a solution that allows library users to view real-time occupancy levels of the different Concordia Library reading rooms as well as the average noise level in those rooms.